davish/website/content/posts/switching-to-emacs.md

 already been doing frontend JS/TypeScript dev for a few years.
 It started up faster than PyCharm and had extensions for most things, but I never really felt comfortable.
 After learning vim keybindings this summer, I would've definitely liked to also be using the keyboard more often.
-Primarily, though, I wanted to try out [org-mode](https://orgmode.org/).
+Primarily, though, I'd heard really cool things about [org-mode](https://orgmode.org/), and wanted to try it out.
-I'd heard really cool things about it, and wanted to try it out.
-It would also give me the opportunity to try out emacs as a primary editor, which in the midst of quarantine would be a bit of excitement.
+Full support of org-mode is only present in emacs, which in the midst of quarantine would be a bit of excitement to check out.

 At the recommendation of a friend, I decided to use [doom-emacs](https://github.com/hlissner/doom-emacs) instead of starting a